paulvolosen-id/AUTH0-PIZZA42-OLD/README.md

-# Auth0 Angular Implementing Pizza42
+# Auth0 Angular Pizza42 application - Paul Volosen -

-This SPA Angular app demonstrates how to make secure calls to AUTH0 APIs after authenticating a user with Auth0.
+This sample demonstrates how to make secure calls to an API after authenticating a user with Auth0.
 The calls to the API are made with the user's `access_token`.
+The sample uses the Angular CLI.

 ## Getting Started